resemble-ai/handbook/benefits-and-perks.md

 ## Vacation

 Resemble offers an unlimited vacation policy.
 We encourage everyone to take a minimum of 14 days off per year.
 This also means that we have offer unlimited sick days.
-To be respectful of this policy, please ensure that you notify your team and manager well in advance (if possible) to make sure that we can co-ordinate accordingly.
+To be respectful of this policy, please ensure that you notify your team and manager well in advance to make sure that we can co-ordinate accordingly.
+We'd like at least 4 week notices for any planned time you are taking off.
+We also understand that life doesn't follow the 4-week rule, so if you need a day off sooner, we're more than happy to accomodate.

 ## Public Holidays